Compiling Arbitrary Single-Qubit Gates Via the Phase-Shifts of Microwave Pulses: PMW Compilation schemes

 We also give a compilation scheme involving one variable rotation angle and one fixed rotation angle $\pi$.
 In particular, we can do a direct calculation to conclude

 by setting

-Although this involves a conjugated $X$ rotation with an arbitrary angle and therefore would have calibration issues, we only need two rotations instead of three as in the three-pulse scheme.
-We will refer to this as the two-pulse scheme.
-This scheme is to the $ZXZ$ compilation scheme via~\cref{eq:zxz} as the three-pulse scheme is to the virtual $Z$ scheme.
-Since it involves a conjugated $X_\pi$ rotation, additional $Z$ rotations can be incorporated in a similar manner to that of the three-pulse scheme.
+Although this involves a $X_\sigma(\phi)$ rotation with a variable rotation angle and therefore would have calibration issues, we only need two rotations instead of three as in the PMW-3 scheme.
+We will refer to this as the \emph{PMW-2 scheme}.
+This scheme is to the $ZXZ$ scheme via~\Cref{eq:zxz} using a $X_\sigma(\phi)$ gate with an extraneous phase as the PMW-3 scheme is to the virtual $Z$ scheme.
+Since it involves a $X_\pi(\phi)$ rotation, additional $Z$ rotations can be incorporated in a similar manner to that of the PMW-3 scheme.